k-groshev/k-groshev.github.io/README.md

-Sources for y blog https://www.groshev.net
+Sources for the blog https://www.groshev.net

 # to run locally
 install bundle and jekyll